 This discussion focuses on resident and non-resident Canadian corporations.
-The 2011 combined federal and provincial corporate income tax rates on taxable business income allocable to a permanent establishment in a province generally range between 26.5% to 32.5% (a lower rate of tax is available on a portion of the taxable active business income earned by Canadian-controlled private corporations).
-Based on the present provisions of the Act, the tax rate will be reduced by 1% in 2012.
+The current combined federal and provincial corporate income tax rates on taxable business income allocable to a permanent establishment in a province generally range between 265 to 31 percent (a lower rate of tax is available on a portion of the taxable active business income earned by Canadian-controlled private corporations).

 It should be noted that Canada does not permit corporations to use consolidation in determining their taxable income.
 In other words, each entity must determine its own taxable income (or losses) and is subject to tax on this basis.
 Therefore, losses of one corporation cannot offset the profit of a related corporation.
-However, in the 2010 federal budget, the government announced that it was seriously considering a change to the Canadian tax system which would permit consolidation.
+Although the issue of consolidation was discussed in the 2010 federal budget, the government announced in its 2013 federal budget that it had decided not to change the Canadian tax system to permit consolidation.

 Additional posts from the blog

 Last week the Canadian Government introduced amendments to the Investment Canada Act (ICA) to implement its revised policy towards state-owned enterprises (SOEs) which it announced in December last year.
 At that time, while it approved the acquisition by Chinese SOE, CNOOC, of Canadian oil and gas company, Nexen, the Government announced its intention to prohibit acquisitions of control of Canadian oil sands businesses by SOEs except on an exceptional basis.
 It also stated that joint ventures and minority investments were welcome.
 In addition, the government indicated it would closely monitor SOE acquisitions in other sectors of the economy and would distinguish between SOE and non-SOE investments when setting the ICA review threshold.
 (See Focus on Foreign Investment Review, December 2012)